-201 Carroll St. St. Tammany Bank Building, Built in 1907, it has been used as a bank, store, and various other retail establishments, but the sturdy brick building has always been used as a refuge against the elements when Mother Nature came through with a tornado or hurricane.
+201 Carroll St. St. Tammany Bank Building, Built in 1907, it has been used as a bank, store, and various other retail establishments.
+The building was built like a German bunker.
+It was common knowledge that the Bank Building was where to go when the tornado sirens were activated.

-In 1909, the bank building, in the heart of 'downtown', figures prominently as a community gathering place and sturdy refuge in a menacing hurricane in the 1953 novel 'New Heaven, New Earth' by Mandeville resident Arthemise Goertz.
+In 1909, the bank building, in what was the heart of 'downtown' at the turn of the last century, figures prominently as a community gathering place in the 1953 novel 'New Heaven, New Earth' by Mandeville resident Arthemise Goertz.

 "St. Tammany Banking Company and Savings Bank" opened its doors Jan.
 1, 1907 with $5000 in stock.
 "It was built in the Beaux Arts style that was so popular in America from 1880 through the 1920s.
 The two-story building has a gable roof with exposed rafters and decorative cornices, accented by dentils and medallions."

 Most Mandevillians remember a time when the Bank Building was owned by Ms. Dale Gale.
-Gale had accumulated multiple buildings on Carroll Street and they were all jam packed with treasures as part of her shop, Windhaven Antiques.
-Shoppers could freely wonder in and out of the buildings, including the Bank Building.
+Gale had accumulated multiple buildings on Carroll Street and they were all jam packed with treasures as part of her shop, Windhaven Antiques once located in the building at 2143 Lake Street.
+Shoppers could freely wonder in and out of the buildings, including this one.

 But now the building has a sweeter future.
-Keiffer and wife Lisa own and operate "The Candy Bank" -- a play on the building's original identity.
+Thomas Keiffer and his wife Lisa own and operate "The Candy Bank" -- a play on the building's original identity.